-The Graco Extend2Fit is a higher-end Graco option with impressive crash test results.
-This seat is relatively lightweight and easy to use, with dual cup holders, harness retainer, and a cool footrest to prevent dangling legs.
-The Extend2Fit can remain rear-facing up to 50 lbs, making it one of two in the review that can, and it sports a no-rethread harness height adjustment you can operate with your baby in the seat.
-This Graco is almost 19 inches wide making it a poor choice if you need to fit three across or two and an adult.
-It can be somewhat harder to install than the competition and the quality is not as nice as other similarly priced products.
-However, it has a budget-friendly price and children can remain rear-facing longer, which has been proven to be safer.
-So if you are looking for great crash tests results, with a great price, this Graco could be the one for you.
+The Graco Extend2Fit is a higher-end Graco with impressive top crash test results.
+This seat is relatively lightweight and easy to use, with dual cup holders, side harness retainers, and a cool footrest to prevent dangling legs.
+The Extend2Fit can remain rear-facing up to 50 lbs, making it relatively unique, and it sports a no-rethread harness height adjustment you can operate with your baby in the seat.
+This Graco is almost 19 inches wide, which makes it a challenge to fit three safety seats across or two seats and an adult.
+It can be slightly harder to install, and the quality isn't as nice as similarly priced options.
+However, this seat has the best crash test results, a budget-friendly price, and children can remain rear-facing longer (which is safer).
+So if you want the best crash test results, then this Graco could be the one for you.

 Pros: Best crash test results, rear-facing till 50 lbs, price

 Cons: Not the best quality, harder belt installation